linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-06-mirantis-fuel-vagrant-libvirt.md

 an IP address on a bridge interface (SVI) of 172.16.0.1/24.
 This is the default IP range used for the public network settings in the Mirantis Fuel Network Settings.
 This step was necessary to include in the setup because the installer attempts to ping the public network gateway.
 If the ping fails the install never completes.
+The next step was to ensure the 172.16.0.1/24 libvirt bridge interface on the vagrant hypervisor, is using NAT.
+This provides the ability to run the [Calico Plugin](http://www.projectcalico.org/), which downloads Calico code from the internet.

 Future updates to this post, will include switches between the servers with a more realistic IP layout.

 The topology takes advantage of the [libvirt PXE boot feature](https://libvirt.org/formatdomain.html#elementsNICSBoot).
 So the Server